nadinev6/cloudshell-commands-for-qwiklabs/Data-to-Insights_Ingesting-and-querying-new-datasets-v1.1/readme.md

 ## Introduction

 The task allows you to ingest data into BigQuery from different sources, including this repository.
 Documentation and summary about Google BigQuery can be found here: https://cloud.google.com/bigquery/docs.
 The Qwiklabs covered in this tutorial is called ‘Data to Insights: Ingesting and Querying New Dataset v1.1’.
 The instructions have been modified so that they can be completed using the cloud shell terminal only or using the google cloud SDK and BigQuery (bq) component.
+The files needed to complete the lab are also included in this repository.
+You will need to clone this respository in order to copy the needed files without using the web console.

 ## Prerequisites